 Key Words: Battaglia di Anghiari, Creativity, Gorham’s Cave, Leonardo da Vinci, local-non-local superposition, theory-of-everything, Natività

-Corrigendum: Cassella (2017b; 2018c) has readjusted into a more precise conclusion his hypothesis here about the location of Leonardo's Fight for the Standard in the Hall of the 500 at Florence's Palazzo Vecchio
+Corrigendum: Cassella (2017c) has readjusted the location of the center of Leonardo's Fight for the Standard, in the Hall of the 500 at Florence's Palazzo Vecchio, at 7.035 meters under the center of Giorgio Vasari's Battaglia di Marciano.

 CASSELLA, A. (2017b).
 Re-directing climate change and terrorism by allying classical with quantum neural computing.
 International Journal of Social Science Studies, 5(9),94-115.
 DOI https://doi.org/10.11114/ijsss.v5i6.2439 (English, Spanish, and Italian available in Cassella 2018j)